Rifframe

 5. Responsive preview

 Three icons in the toolbar: Desktop, Tablet (768 px), Mobile (375 px).
-Tablet and mobile render the page in an iframe with the actual viewport width, so Tailwind's responsive classes (sm:, lg:) apply correctly — it's a real preview, not a fake squeeze.
+Tablet and mobile render the page in an iframe with the actual viewport width, so Tailwind's responsive classes (sm:, lg:) apply correctly.
+It's a real preview, not a fake squeeze.

 Tablet and mobile are read-only.
 Switch back to Desktop to edit.
 The exported HTML is responsive natively, no matter which viewport you used to author.